apache/apisix-ingress-controller/docs/en/latest/practices/proxy-grpc-service.md

 ### Test

-OK, the configuration is complete, continue to verify through `grpcurl`, this time we visit the APISIX service.
+OK, the configuration is complete, continue to verify through `grpcurl`, this time we visit the `yages` service through the Apache APISIX proxy.

-Check the APISIX DP service, which is apisix-gateway in this example.
+Check the APISIX DP (Data Plane) service, which is apisix-gateway in this example.

 ```bash
 kubectl get svc -n ingress-apisix